The-Sal/Argus/README.md

 **Argus** aims to be a high-performance financial market data aggregation system built around a server-client architecture.
 It provides unified access to multiple financial data sources through a custom Protocol 2 (P2) binary protocol for efficient, standardized data transmission.

-Version: **0.0.8**

----

-## WARNINGS:
-> The following sections are of any warnings to users about different Argus versions.
-> This is updated as needed when bugs are found both in the current and past versions.
-> Docs are only updated every so often so always refer to this section before using any version of Argus.

-### Version <0.0.8

-The Binance documentation has been updated to clarify that the `depthStream` does not provide a full order‑book snapshot.
-In line with this, we have added a new `bookTicker` stream that delivers real‑time best bid and ask prices.
-Consequently, the dispatcher now sends only these best bid/ask prices to clients; earlier versions mixed different data types—such as order‑book updates and other events—under the same P2 format without clear distinction.
-While we intend to re‑introduce support for those other data types in the future, the current release supports only best bid/ask prices.
-A separate branch is being worked on to provide a full order‑book dispatcher, but for now the best bid/ask stream is recommended.
-It is highly advisable to upgrade to version 0.0.8 or later when using the Binance module.
-The Binance‑specific documentation has been temporarily removed from the `docs/` directory until it is fully updated.
-Because we now use the `bookTicker` stream, the P2 protocol server timestamp will be 0—Binance does not supply this value in that stream.
-Instead, you should use the `transmission_time` field for latency measurements; this also impacts the Swift TransCompilation branch.
-Importantly, the dispatcher’s contracts and responses remain unchanged, so no client‑side code modifications are required to accommodate these changes.

 ----

 ## Overview